Embotics/Scenarios/Deploy-Kubernetes-Cluster-vSphere-Kubeadm/README.md

 1. Install a workflow plug-in step that automatically adds the deployed cluster to vCommander’s inventory.
 1. Import completion workflows from the Embotics Git repository; these workflows will run once the cluster is deployed.
 1. Create a custom attribute for the Kubernetes version.
-1. Create a custom attribute for the managed system name.
+1. Create a custom attribute for the cloud account name.
 1. Create a service catalog entry for users to request a Kubernetes cluster.
 1. Submit a service request.